Asian Heritage Month has been celebrated across Canada since the 1990s, and has been officially recognized since 2002.

 • Celebrate Asian Heritage Month in your local – share on social media, organize lunch-and-learns and screen videos.

-• Follow and join the Migrant Rights Network in taking action to ensure justice for all migrant workers, including the ones of Asian descent.
+• Follow and join the Migrant Rights Network in taking action to ensure justice for all migrant workers, including workers of Asian descent.

-• Contact us at antiracism@cupe.ca to get involved in implementing the Anti-Racism strategy at your workplace and in your local.
+• Contact us at antiracism@cupe.ca to get involved in implementing the Anti-Racism Strategy at work and in your local.